2018-2019 Networking Groups

 Computer Science and Education are becoming increasingly intertwined.
 Computer Science, for its part, faces enormous challenges in educating an explosively growing and increasingly diverse set of students.
 Education, on its side, needs to understand how computational thinking changes what and how students should be learning and how computational technology can help to scale quality education so that everyone, everywhere, can get a quality education.
 Northwestern is uniquely positioned to take a leadership role in this critical nexus and to address a guiding principle of the University – integrating learning and experience.

-The CTDL group includes faculty from McCormick, Feinberg, Weinberg, Medill, SESP, and Pritzker and is led by Rosemary Braun from Preventive Medicine in Feinberg and Jason Hartline from Electrical Engineering and Computer Science in McCormick.
+The CTDL group included faculty from McCormick, Feinberg, Weinberg, Medill, SESP, and Pritzker and was led by Rosemary Braun from Preventive Medicine in Feinberg and Jason Hartline from Electrical Engineering and Computer Science in McCormick.

 Ensuring availability and sustainable management of water and sanitation for all is one of the UN Sustainable Developmental Goals.
 However, currently, “1 in 9 people lack access to safe water; 1 in 3 people lack access to a toilet” (water.org).
 By 2025, an estimated 1.8 billion people will live in areas plagued by water scarcity, with two-thirds of the world’s population living in water-stressed regions.
 The solution to this impending catastrophe will require significant progress in engineering, communications, and policy making as well as collaboration between a multitude of governmental and non-governmental institutions.
 These challenges have the potential to connect a large number of Northwestern faculty and to address guiding principles of the University — engaging with the world and discovering innovative solutions.

-The Water group includes faculty from Weinberg, McCormick, Pritzker, and Feinberg and is led by Sera Young from Anthropology in Weinberg and Neelesh Patankar from Mechanical Engineering in McCormick.
+The Water group included faculty from Weinberg, McCormick, Pritzker, and Feinberg and was led by Sera Young from Anthropology in Weinberg and Neelesh Patankar from Mechanical Engineering in McCormick.